MrPio/AmazonReviewsMarketTrends/README.md

     <a align="center" href="https://mrpio.github.io/AmazonReviewsMarketTrends/"><b>➡️ Interactive version</b></a>
 </p>

+#### Why is it useful?
+This last interactive chart can save a lot of time for managers who want to improve the product.
+There's no need to go through all the reviews one by one; they're collected and organized according to their importance.

+The manager should just decide which topic seems more interesting to him.
+If they want to know if HP's customer service is doing its job well enough, they can take a look at the items within the respective cluster.

+The sentences more or less agree on the unhelpful experience they've had with the help.

+As for the mobile app, customers are largely satisfied, although someone is annoyed by the frequent login requests.

 <a id="6"></a>
 ## 😮 Sentiment analysis with [TextBlob](https://textblob.readthedocs.io/en/dev/)
 The [`sentiment_analysis.ipynb`](4-sentiment_analysis/sentiment_analysis.ipynb) notebook organizes the previously found topics in a polarity x subjectivity matrix.
 To obtain these values, the representative documents in each topic are analyzed and the results are averaged.

+To determine the sentiment of the topics, we computed the average *polarity* and *subjectivity* over all the most representative docs that BERTopic has extracted from each cluster in the `get_topic_info` method.

 <p align="center">
     <img width="850rem" src="img/sentiment_analysis.png"></img>
 </p>

+The information shown in the chart can be used togheter with what has been said above to identify the most critical aspects of the product.

+Once again, we see that the customer service issue receives a slightly negative average polarity, while the ability to print with the phone is generally appreciated, with an average polarity of almost 0.25.